 - 1. Plagiarism is a serious offence, the penalty for which is an F on the assignment and possibly also an F in the course, academic probation, or requirement to withdraw.
-Plagiarism exists when: a) the work submitted or presented was done, in whole or in part, by an individual other than the - a) the work submitted or presented was done, in whole or in part, by an individual other than the one submitting or presenting the work (this includes having another impersonate the student or otherwise substituting the work of another for one's own in an examination or test); - b) parts of the work are taken from another source without reference to the original author; - c) the whole work (e.g., an essay) is copied from another source, and/or - d) a student submits or presents work in one course which has also been submitted in another course (although it may be completely original with that student) without the knowledge of or prior agreement of the instructor involved.
+Plagiarism exists when: a) the work submitted or presented was done, in whole or in part, by an individual other than the one submitting or presenting the work (this includes having another impersonate the student or otherwise substituting the work of another for one's own in an examination or test); - b) parts of the work are taken from another source without reference to the original author; - c) the whole work (e.g., an essay) is copied from another source, and/or - d) a student submits or presents work in one course which has also been submitted in another course (although it may be completely original with that student) without the knowledge of or prior agreement of the instructor involved.